Danny Ward (rugby league)

-Ward was previously Andrew Henderson's assistant coach at the London Broncos, and had held this position since 2015.
-Prior to this, he was head coach of the Under-19s.
+Ward became London Broncos academy head coach in 2014.
+The following year, he was named first team assistant coach, working under Andrew Henderson.
+Ward was promoted to head coach for 2018 and oversaw the Broncos' return to the Super League.
+He departed the club in 2021 and moved into rugby union coaching, before returning to the Super League as the head coach of the Castleford Tigers in 2023.

 Background

 Ward was born in Dewsbury, West Yorkshire, England.
 Ward is the son of former Leeds captain and coach David Ward.

 Playing career

 Leeds Rhinos

 He was signed for Leeds Rhinos from Dewsbury Moor, and he made his début as a substitute against the Sheffield Eagles in 1999.
 He was named the Leeds Alliance Player of the Year in 2000, before becoming a regular first team member the following season.